nnethercote/Rust-CUDA/guide/src/guide/kernel_abi.md

 # Kernel ABI

-This section details how parameters are passed to GPU kernels by the Codegen at the current time.
-In other words, how the codegen expects you to pass different types to GPU kernels from the CPU.
+This section details how parameters are passed to GPU kernels by the codegen backend.
+In other words, how the codegen backend expects you to pass different types to GPU kernels from the CPU.

 ⚠️ If you find any bugs in the ABI please report them. ⚠️